hmchen47/DataScience/ML/MLNN-Hinton/04-Multiclasses.md

       + too many possibilities to store
       + counts almost zero
     + fall back to diagram if trigram frequencies too low
+    + probability = 0 not mean never happened but not include in the training examples
   + drawback: not understand similarity btw words

 + Information that the trigram model fails to use